calaldees/teacherEducation/teacherEducation/_sessions.md

 SPR2 Out

 ### (No Session) WB 15th January
-* Mentor
+* Mentor WB 22nd Jan
     * How does your department promote literacy in this subject?
     * How does a literacy focus support EAL students
     * Share your school EAL data.
     * Discuss strategies used by the department to support any EAL student.
 Do they match the strategies suggested by this weeks reading?

 ### (No Session) WB 22nd January
-* Mentor
+* Mentor WB 29th Jan
-    * How do you use your subject knowledge to effectively structure learning that meet the needs of the pupils?
-    * How is homework managed for different learners?
     * What's the difference between Adapting Learning and Differentiation?
     * Adapting learning by resource or by outcome?
+    * Task: Case study 2 SEND pupils from each key stage - contrast how the different support is constructed
+        * #5/b-AdaptTeach-LearnHow-targeted_support
+        * #5/e-AdaptTeach-LearnHow-observe_targeted_support
+        * #5/f-AdaptTeach-LearnHow-discuss_targeted_support

 ### SP14 (PGCE Only)